eficode-academy/rf-advanced-web-katas/exercises/09-documentation.md

 One final touch we should add to our test suite is to update the test tags.
 If this was a test with a real requirement linked to a requirements management tool, we should have the ticket id as a tag already.
-In this workshop, it's not, so we ignore that now.
+In this training, it's not, so we ignore that now.
 However, we added a `wip` at the beginning of the training to our test suite.
 Now our test is finished, so we should remove it.